Friends and family mourn the loss of Canadians killed by Hamas in Israel

 Adi Vital-Kaploun, 33, was killed by Hamas militants in her kibbutz near the Israeli border with the Gaza Strip, the Jewish Federation of Ottawa confirmed.

-The group’s CEO made a statement on behalf of Vital-Kaploun’s family on Wednesday, saying the dual citizen has a large extended family in the Ottawa area.
+The group’s CEO made a statement on behalf of Vital-Kaploun’s family last week, saying the dual citizen has a large extended family in the Ottawa area.

 Vital-Kaploun’s family said she died a hero, after convincing her killers to spare her two young children and warning her father and husband to stay hidden during the attack.

-“Adi was a beautiful woman that brought love and lightness to the people around her, but also she was very focused and determined to make a beautiful life for her family,” her cousin-in-law Aaron Smith said in an interview Friday.
+“Adi was a beautiful woman that brought love and lightness to the people around her, but also she was very focused and determined to make a beautiful life for her family,” her cousin-in-law Aaron Smith said in an interview.

 The family said in the statement she was an amazing mother and wife, always bringing love and laughter to their household.